saptaparna-laha/my_portfolio/README.md

 # my_portfolio
-You will get to know about my skills and achievements. /n Author - Saptaparna Laha
+You will get to know about my skills and achievements.
+\n
+Author - Saptaparna Laha